California Statute of Limitations for Contracts

 According to California Code of Civil Procedure § 337(1), the statute of limitations for a written contract is four years.
 Under § 339(1), the limit for an oral contract is two years.
 See the Bills.com resource Collection Laws and the Statute of Limitations for the rules in other states.
 See also How to Tell Which Statute of Limitations Applies to Your Situation.

-The California statute of limitations does not apply to a collection agent telephoning or sending letters in an attempt to collect a debt.
-Under California law, the passing of the statute of limitations for a breach of contract relating to a consumer debt does not mean a creditor cannot file an action, or that collection agents are barred from collecting the debt.
+The California statute of limitations does not apply to an original creditor or collection agent telephoning or sending letters in an attempt to collect a debt.
+Under California law, the expiration the statute of limitations clock does not mean an original creditor cannot file an action.
+(The opposite is true for collection agents.)
+The statute of limitations clock running out does not prevent original creditors or collection agents from calling or sending you letters to try to collect the debt.
 In California, the statute of limitations is a defense used in a trial only.

 California courts allow contracting parties to modify the length of the otherwise applicable California statute of limitations, whether the contract has extended or shortened the limitations period.
 Extending the length must take place at the time of contract, and cannot be done retroactively.